Jammy2211/PyAutoGalaxy/docs/howtogalaxy/howtogalaxy.rst

 -------------------------

 The **HowToGalaxy** lecture series current sits at 4 chapters, and each will take a day or so to go through properly.
-You probably want to be modeling galaxies with **PyAutoGalaxy** faster than that!
-Furthermore, the concepts in the later chapters are pretty challenging, and familiarity with **PyAutoGalaxy** and modeling is desirable before you tackle them.
+You probably want to be modeling galaxies faster than that!
+Furthermore, the concepts in the later chapters are pretty challenging, and familiarity and modeling is desirable before you tackle them.

 Therefore, we recommend that you complete chapters 1 & 2 and then apply what you've learnt to the modeling of simulated